-This note discusses the way that Parliament scrutinises the Government's proposals for taxation, set out in the annual Budget statement.
-It looks at how this procedure may be affected by the timing of a General Election, and gives some suggestions for further reading.Jump to full report >>
+This paper discusses the way that Parliament scrutinises the Government's proposals for taxation, set out in the annual Budget statement.
+It looks at how this procedure may be affected by the timing of a General Election, and the recent decision to move the Budget from the Spring to the Autumn.
+It also provides some suggestions for further reading.Jump to full report >>

 Each year the Chancellor of the Exchequer presents the Budget, which contains all the tax measures for the year ahead.
 Traditionally the Budget has been in March, prior to the start of the tax year on 6 April.
 The statutory provisions to give effect to these tax measures are set out in a single Bill: the annual Finance Bill.
-This note discusses the way that Parliament debates the Budget and scrutinises the Finance Bill, and how this procedure can be affected by the timing of a General Election.
+This paper sets out the way that Parliament debates the Budget and scrutinises the Finance Bill, and how this procedure can be affected by the timing of a General Election.